Azure/autorest.cli/doc/03-intermediate-file-reference.md

 - unflattened - this is raw unprocessed map
 - flattened - this is map with applied flattening and all additonal transformation

-By comparing these 2 maps it's easy to see the effect of applied transormations
+By comparing these 2 maps it's easy to see the effect of applied flattening and custom transformations.